In this lesson, students will review vocabulary related to festivals and parties and gain new language and expressions to describe celebrations.

 Reading: The Cherry Blossom Festival

-The student learns basic information about The Cherry Blossom Festival and completes reading comprehension.
+The student learns basic information about The Cherry Blossom Festival and completes some sentences to check for reading comprehension

 Reading: 3 elements of a good party